johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Tom-Oral-History-001.md

 ## Transcript
+Note: In this oral history Tom's wife Ruth is occassionally referred to as "Glammy."

 (0:00 - 3:00)
 Alexis Shoulta: Thank you for being willing to share your experiences with me today.
 As I've previously mentioned, this study aims to collect oral histories and recollections of deindustrialization in Johnstown, Pennsylvania.
 I'm studying the impact of changes in the work environment on families and people's life experiences.